vorpalnet/blade/proto/demo/README.md

-# BLADE Demo Launcher (front-end mockup)
+# BLADE Demo Launcher

-A rep-facing web app that launches each BLADE demo from a simple HTML form — `index.html` *is* the demo matrix (5 pillars × 3 altitudes) and every box links to a page with the form a sales rep (or SE) actually fills in.

-**Status: visualization only.** These are static pages so we can *see* what the demos look like to the rep before building anything.
-There is **no SIP plumbing behind them yet** — submitting a form shows a storyboard of what *would* happen, not a real call.
-The layout (`src/main/webapp/`) matches a future OCCAS WAR, so the servlets/callflows drop in later without moving files.
+A static web app, `blade-demo.war` (context-root `blade/demo`), with one page per BLADE demo. `index.html` lists the demos, and each entry links to a page that describes the demo and holds its input form.

+The pages are HTML, CSS and JavaScript with no server-side code.
+Submitting a demo form does not place a call: it shows a storyboard of the call flow the demo exercises.
+The guided demo (`guided.html`) runs in mock mode by default and simulates each REST response.
+With `?mode=live` it calls the service the flow names instead (the default flow drives `tpcc`), which needs that WAR deployed and CORS enabled (`-Dblade.cors.allowedOrigins`).

-## Look at it
+## Open it

 Open `src/main/webapp/index.html` in a browser.
-Everything is relative-linked, so it works straight off the filesystem — no server needed for the mockup.
+All links are relative, so the pages work straight off the filesystem.

+To serve it from OCCAS, build with `./build.sh` and deploy `blade-demo.war` from `dist/proto/` to the AdminServer (`./deploy.sh <env> blade-demo.war AdminServer`).
+The `blade/` context-root gives it a card on the [Admin Portal](../../admin/portal/README.md).
+As a `proto/` app it ships loose and is never bundled in an EAR.

 ## Layout

 ```
 src/main/webapp/
-  index.html            # the demo matrix / cheat sheet (5 pillars x 3 altitudes).
+  index.html            the demo index (self-contained, inline styles)
-                        #   Each READY box highlights on hover and links to its demo page.
+  <demo>.html           one page per demo: description, form, storyboard
+  guided.html           the guided flow player
   assets/
-    demo.css            # shared design system for the demo pages (light + dark)
+    demo.css            shared styles for the demo pages (light and dark)
-    demo.js             # shared: intercepts submit, shows the storyboard + a "not wired yet" note
+    demo.js             intercepts form submit and shows the storyboard
-  <demo>.html           # one page per demo: description + the rep's form + "what the rep sees".
-                        #   Their "All demos" link goes back to index.html (the cheat sheet).
+    guided.css          styles for the guided flow player
+    guided.js           runs a flow step by step, in mock or live mode
+    flows.js            the flow definitions the guided player runs
 ```

-`index.html` is self-contained (its own inline styles).
-The per-demo pages share `assets/demo.css` / `demo.js`.
-Boxes without a page yet (Planned/roadmap) are not linked — add a `<demo>.html` and wire its box to light it up.

-## When we wire it up

-Each `<demo>.html` form will POST to a servlet in the demo WAR that kicks off the real call/scenario (e.g. click-to-call -> the `tpcc` service; call-blocking -> an iRouter/FSMAR rule).
-The storyboard panel becomes the live result view.